nazimchouhan/FoodOrdering/README.md

 Introduction<Br>
-The Food Ordering App is a mobile application developed for Android devices that allows users to browse various food items, place orders, and track delivery status, The app is designed to provide a seamless and intuitive user experience for food ordering.
+The Food Ordering App is a mobile application developed for Android devices that allows users to browse various fruit items, place orders, and track delivery status, The app is designed to provide a seamless and intuitive user experience for food ordering.

 #Features